 What we do with information

-To allow us to make decisions on their applications individuals must provide us with some personal data (eg name, address, contact details).
-In a small number of circumstances individuals will provide us with special category data in support of their application (eg evidence of medical history).
+To allow us to make decisions on their applications, individuals must provide us with some personal data (for example name, address, contact details).
+In a small number of circumstances individuals will provide us with special category data in support of their application (for example evidence of medical history).

-Some information provided to us we are obliged under the regulations to make available on planning registers.
-This is a permanent record of our planning decisions that form part of the planning history of a site, along with other facts that form part of the ‘land search’.
+Under the regulations we are obliged to make some of the information provided to us available on planning registers.
+This is a permanent record of our planning decisions that forms part of the planning history of a site, along with other facts that form part of the ‘land search’.

 Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes your name, address, contact details and any other personal information that you decide to send to us in support of your application or as part of a consultation comment.
 We do not require any special category personal information, or information relating to criminal convictions or offences.